-Loans, advances and interest income
+Loans and interest income

-Loans and advances generally are stated at the unpaid principal balance (principal).
-Management has discretion to pay amounts (advances) to third parties on behalf of borrowers to protect RMC's interest in the loan.
+Loans generally are stated at the unpaid principal balance (principal).
+Management has discretion to pay amounts (advances) to third parties on behalf of borrowers to protect the company's interest in the loan.
 Advances include, but are not limited to, the payment of interest and principal on a senior lien to prevent foreclosure by the senior lien holder, property taxes, insurance premiums, and attorney fees.
-Advances generally are stated at the unpaid balance and accrue interest until repaid by the borrower.
+Advances generally are stated at the unpaid principal balance and accrue interest until repaid by the borrower.

-RMC may on occasion fund a specific loan origination net of an interest reserve to insure timely interest payments at the inception (typically for one to two years) of the loan.
-As monthly interest payments become due, RMC funds the payments into the affiliated trust account.
+The company may fund a specific loan origination net of an interest reserve to insure timely interest payments at the inception (one to two years) of the loan.
+As monthly interest payments become due, the company funds the payments into the affiliated trust account.

-If, based upon current information and events, it is probable RMC will be unable to collect all amounts due according to the contractual terms of the loan agreement; a loan may be designated as impaired.
+If based upon current information and events, it is probable the company will be unable to collect all amounts due according to the contractual terms of the loan agreement, then a loan may be designated as impaired.
 Impaired loans are included in management's periodic analysis of recoverability.
-Any subsequent payments on impaired loans are applied to late fees and then to reduce first the accrued interest, then advances, and then unpaid principal balances.
+If a valuation allowance had been established on an impaired loan, any subsequent payments on impaired loans are applied to late fees and then to reduce first the accrued interest, then advances, and then unpaid principal.